Skip to content

 Note

-Install uv on your local machine
+Install uv on a local machine

 curl -LsSf https://astral.sh/uv/install.sh | sh